-[March 10, 2019 is the appearance day of Śrī Puruṣottama Dāsa Ṭhākura, in Vṛndāvana, India.
+[February 21, 2022 is the disappearance day of Śrī Puruṣottama Dāsa Ṭhākura, in Vṛndāvana, India.
 The following is an excerpt of a bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on March 2, 2017.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Today is a special day - the āvirbhāva tithi of Puruṣottama Dāsa Ṭhākura.